rosspalmer/fp-in-scala-data-exercises/docs/chap-3-functional-data-structures.md

 def foldLeft[B](z: B)(op: (B, A) => B): B
 ```

-By folding a sequence of
+By folding a sequence of operations onto an initial DataFrame, the immunity of the
+underlying Scala variables is guaranteed and we also force the engineer to define
+the operations in a re-usable and more general manner.

 ## Example: Dynamically Performing Repeated Actions